 Lignite coal is mined to supply requirements of nearby power plants.
 Currently, five mines are operational in the planning area; they mine private, state, and federal coal.
-However, Heskett Station power plant has announced plans to convert to running on natural gas, and the mine supplying it, Beulah Mine, will likely close (BLM 2022b; Appendix F, Coal Screening Process).
+However, Heskett Station power plant has converted to run on natural gas, and the mine supplying it, Beulah Mine, is no longer producing and is in reclamation (BLM 2022b; Appendix F, Coal Screening Process).
 The current federal coal leases total 11,664 acres.